-Once virtual raster has been created it can be used and visualized like any other raster file using software that utilasies GDAL, including many python gis modules, qgis, grass and saga.
-It is worth noting that while running some analysis on a 2m dem covering whole Finland is entirely feasible in Taito, viewing the data with for example QGIS is not practical for such a large dataset.
+Once virtual raster has been created it can be used and visualized like any other raster file using software that utilizes GDAL, including many python gis modules, qgis, grass and saga.
+It is worth noting that while running some analysis on a 2m dem covering whole Finland is entirely feasible in Taito, viewing the data with for example QGIS is not practical for such a large dataset without further optimization.

 Working with virtual rasters in different GIS-software

 If your virtual raster is of a size that could be handled for example by a normal single tif file then most GIS software should be able to use it without problems.
 For working with larger datasets:

 - QGIS, can be used to view large virtual rasters (with hierarchical structure and overviews) smoothly.

 - Python, packages such as rasterio and rasterstats can use large virtual rasters relatively efficiently (see training github).

 - R, reading and querying virtual rasters with raster package works fine.

 - GDAL translate tool allows you to specify an operating area so you can work pretty efficiently extract information from a large virtual raster.